Bridport Primary School has a board of ten Governors.

 Melissa is an elected Parent Governor serving a 4-year term which concludes in 2021.
 She grew up in Bridport and now lives with her husband and two daughters.
 Her eldest started school in 2016 and her youngest was born in the same year.
 She has really enjoyed meeting staff, pupils and other parents, and loves seeing what the children get up to when they’re at school.
 She works in PR and marketing and is currently with Dorset County Council.
 During her time there she has been fortunate to work mostly with children’s services, including a number of schools.
 She volunteered to be a parent governor simply because she wanted to help.Melissa Craven

-I trained as a nurse in London and the went on to train as a Health Visitor, and have worked in children’s health services throughout my career.
-I had a break from paid employment when my children were small, and we lived in Qatar for 3 years.
+Sarah trained as a nurse in London and then went on to train as a Health Visitor, and has worked in children’s health services throughout her career.
+She had a break from paid employment when her children were small, and she lived in Qatar for 3 years.

-On coming back to the UK I returned to work as a Health Visitor in Kent, finishing my career as an Assistant Director for Community Childrens Health services.
+On coming back to the UK she returned to work as a Health Visitor in Kent, finishing her career as an Assistant Director for Community Childrens Health services.
 This involved responsibility for HVs, School Nurses, Paediatricians and therapists.
-Having always worked in Community Health services I have worked closely with Social Care and Education throughout my career, recently particularly on the SEND agenda, and the introduction of EHC plans.
-I was also seconded onto the Board of Governors of a special school in Kent.
+Having always worked in Community Health services she has worked closely with Social Care and Education throughout her career, recently particularly on the SEND agenda, and the introduction of EHC plans.
+She was also seconded onto the Board of Governors of a special school in Kent.

-I have been living in Bridport for 6 years and teaching at BPS for 2 years now.
-Before joining this school, I worked as Year 1 class teacher, English Lead and Staff Governor at my previous school in Weymouth.
-I enjoyed being Staff Governor there and so when the opportunity to join the Governors here presented itself, I jumped at the chance!Emily Kingston
+Emily has been living in Bridport for 6 years and teaching at BPS for 2 years now.
+Before joining this school, she worked as Year 1 class teacher, English Lead and Staff Governor at her previous school in Weymouth.
+She enjoyed being Staff Governor there and so when the opportunity to join the Governors here presented itself, she umped at the chance!Emily Kingston

-I am an elected Parent Governor serving a 4-year term which will expire in 2020.
-My family and I moved to Bridport from South East London in 2011.
-I have two children at our wonderful school.
-From the time my daughter started at the school I was overwhelmed by the support network between parents, carers, staff and children.
-It made me want to be a part of something special.
-I am passionate about helping to make Bridport Primary School the great school that it is.Sally Spencer
+Sally is an elected Parent Governor serving a 4-year term which will expire in 2020.
+She moved to Bridport with her family from South East London in 2011.
+She has two children at Bridport Primary School.
+From the time her daughter started at the school she was overwhelmed by the support network between parents, carers, staff and children.
+It made her want to be a part of something special.
+She is passionate about helping to make Bridport Primary School the great school that it is.Sally Spencer

-I am a co-opted Governor serving a 4-year term which will expire in 2021.
-I moved to Melplash just over 3 years ago and just love it.
-I run an outdoor clothing company which I started 30+ years ago but found that I had some spare time on my hands and decided that helping out at a local school was right up my street.
-I was co-opted onto the BPS governing body back in September and am currently the Year 4 link governor and am very much looking forward to helping Helen and the rest of the Leadership Team.Justin Walton
+Justin is a co-opted Governor serving a 4-year term which will expire in 2021.
+He moved to Melplash just over 3 years ago and just loves it.
+He runs an outdoor clothing company which he started 30+ years ago but found that he had some spare time on my hands and decided that helping out at a local school was right up his street.
+He was co-opted onto the BPS governing body back in September and is currently the Year 4 link governor and is very much looking forward to helping Helen and the rest of the Leadership Team.Justin Walton

 Mike moved to Dorset in 1987 to take up post as adviser to the secondary schools in the west and north.
 Previously he had worked for 15 years in schools, starting as an English teacher and leaving as a deputy head teacher.
 Mike became chief schools’ adviser and then deputy director of Education for Dorset, before leaving in 2003 to be director in Bath and NE Somerset.
 During the 10 years from 1992 he was also an Ofsted registered inspector, leading teams in the inspection of middle and secondary schools, including some work in British schools abroad.